retracedhq/retraced-demo-react/README.md

 This project uses `react-scripts` to simplify build configuration.
-You can use `npm eject` to get the webpack etc. configurations.
+You can use `npm run eject` to get the webpack etc. configurations.

 ### Create React App